-Turning half a century old today, Anand’s contribution towards making chess a sport to be seriously reckoned with is immense.
+Turning half a century old today, Anand's contribution towards making chess a sport to be seriously reckoned with is immense.
 He has been the inspiration for several other chess players who got inducted into the sport because of him, especially relevant in the State of Tamil Nadu.
-In fact, the Vishy effect has been such that Anand has been derived as the reason behind Tamil Nadu’s production of 23 Grandmasters (GM’s), making it the leading State in this field.
-In a long list of 65 Grandmasters, Anand finds himself at the very beginning of it, with Nagpur’s Raunak Sadhwani achieving the latest feat in October 2019, at just 13 years of age.
+In fact, the Vishy effect has been such that Anand has been derived as the reason behind Tamil Nadu's production of 23 Grandmasters (GM's), making it the leading State in this field.
+In a long list of 72 Grandmasters, Anand finds himself at the very beginning of it, with Bengal's Mitrabha Guha achieving the latest feat in November 2019.

 A major portion of the credit goes to Anand, who as a boy took his first steps in the world of chess at the Tal Chess Club, which was established in Chennai by the Russian Cultural Centre in 1972.
 Although chess was not a well-known sport anywhere else in India, the Chennai chess scene during those days was bustling with activity.
 Growing up in a competitive environment, Anand, all of 6 years of age, developed lightning speed and a quick eye for tactics, which sharpened his claws and teeth.
 He went on beating his rivals one after another like a tiger on his prowl.